 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an extremely difficult process, since it requires you to balance what you believe you’re worth with the amount an employer believes they’ll be able to afford.
-However, if done correctly it can result in an enjoyable experience for both sides that results in a higher pay for the employee as well as greater employees’ engagement in their jobs.
-Learn how to negotiate your salary with confidence.
+Negotiating a salary can be difficult to talk about, because it requires you to balance what you believe you’re worth with the amount an employer believes they’ll be able to afford.
+However, if done correctly it can be a positive experience for both parties that results in a higher pay for the employee and a greater engagement of the employee in their job.
+Learn how to make your salary negotiation a success.

-- Find out information by connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Collect information through connecting with colleagues through websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Prepare talking points ahead of the time, including education and certifications, years of relevant knowledge, accomplishments and achievements, unique skill set & abilities, industry expertise, and the potential for further training.
+- Make a list of talking points ahead time, including education & accreditation in the form of years of relevant work experiences, achievements and results, unique skill set & qualifications, industry knowledge and training opportunities.

-- In the course of negotiations, you should be assertive and confident, yet flexible and open.
-Bring out tangible results you achieved in your previous roles.
+- During the negotiation, you must be assured and confident but remain flexible and open.
+Show tangible results that you have achieved in previous positions.

 Do your research

-Before you enter any pay negotiation, it’s crucial to conduct thorough research on the market and standards in the industry to ensure that your salary suggestion is reasonable.
-The factors that could affect this may include the level of experience, level, company size and the location of the company. (?).
-A great method of gathering data is to connect with your colleagues or those in your chosen area of work.
+Prior to entering any salary negotiation, it’s important to conduct thorough research on the market and standards in the industry to make sure that your salary proposal is realistic.
+The factors that could affect the amount you are offered could be experience levels, the size of your company as well as location. (?).
+One great way to gather information is to network with colleagues or other professionals who are in the same field of work.

 Research Online

-Utilizing online resources, such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https http://www. linkedin. https://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can obtain a an additional perspective on the salary range that benchmarking businesses pay for the same job.
-This gives you an idea of the market prices and also other factors related to an employment.
+With the help of online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https http://www. linkedin. www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
+Htm) you will get a an additional perspective on the salary range that benchmarking that companies offer for the exact job.
+This gives you an idea about current market rate plus few other elements that are related to an employment.

 Your Network Is Essential

-The time spent in preparing for a negotiation is always well spent.
-You’ll feel more confident in presenting your case if you are prepared with a specific list of points to discuss before the deadline.
+Preparing for a negotiation is always time well spent.
+You’ll be much more confident when making your case if you have a clearly defined list of points to discuss in advance.

-Here are some examples of things you might want to think about to include in your salary negotiation:
+Here are a few suggestions of what you might consider to include in your salary negotiation:

 - Years of relevant experience